Prajwal-k-tech/Sol-hack-for-earth/sol-ai-demo/technical-specs.md

-# Sol-AI Planner: Technical Specification Document
+# sol: Technical Specification Document

 ## Executive Summary
-Sol-AI Planner is an intelligent SaaS platform that combines AI-powered soiling prediction with TSP-optimized drone cleaning routes for solar farm operations and maintenance.
+sol is an intelligent SaaS platform that combines AI-powered soiling prediction with TSP-optimized drone cleaning routes for solar farm operations and maintenance.

 ## System Architecture